Azure/azure-sdk-for-js/sdk/deviceregistry/arm-deviceregistry/README.md

 ## Key concepts

-### DeviceRegistryClient
+### DeviceRegistryManagementClient

-`DeviceRegistryClient` is the primary interface for developers using the Azure DeviceRegistry client library.
+`DeviceRegistryManagementClient` is the primary interface for developers using the Azure DeviceRegistry client library.
 Explore the methods on this client object to understand the different features of the Azure DeviceRegistry service that you can access.

 ## Troubleshooting